10 Americans die in fiery plane crash in Costa Rica

-Investigators on Monday were trying to determine what caused the deadly New Year's Eve plane crash in Costa Rica that claimed the lives of 10 Americans and the two crew members.
+Investigators on Monday were trying to determine what caused the deadly New Year's Eve plane crash in Costa Rica that claimed the lives of 10 Americans and the two pilots.

 The chartered single-engine plane crashed into a mountain shortly after taking off at 1 p.m.
 (ET) from an air field in Punta Islita, the country's president, Luis Guillermo Solís, confirmed.